 List of frequently used buildings with level access/egress:

 Sports Training Village

-The above buildings generally have level access out, the means of escape for mobility impaired persons and other disabled persons will therefore be easier.
+These buildings generally have level access out, so the means of escape for mobility impaired persons and other disabled persons will be easier.
 Arrangements in these areas are such that these will not generally need to be included in PEEPs rehearsals.

-The University campus has a deaf alerter system for informing people who are deaf or have impaired hearing of fire alarms.
+The University campus has a deaf alerter system to inform people who are deaf or have impaired hearing of fire alarms.
 This system is available for staff, students and visitors who require it.

 There are additional devices, such as vibrating pillows, that can be used in University residences.
-Requirements for these devices will be picked up within the ahs PEEPs.
+Requirements for these devices will be picked up within the Campus Services PEEPs.

 The amount of support that people with visual conditions might require will depend on the severity of the impairment.
 Consideration needs to be given as to the best means for providing fire safety information.
 This could include providing fire safety notices in large print, braille or some other format.
 The person that the PEEP is being written for will generally know what works best for them and they will be able to guide you.